 In 2014, plaintiffs filed New Yorkers for Students’ Educational Rights (NYSER) v.
 State, alleging that the state is neglecting its constitutional obligation to provide a meaningful educational opportunity to all of its students.
 In 2015, the NYSER plaintiffs filed a motion for summary judgment.

-In 2008, plaintiff schoolchildren, parents, and small city school districts filed Hussein v.
-State and asked the court to apply the state constitutional principles in CFE to their school districts.
+In 2008, plaintiff schoolchildren, parents, and small city school districts filed Maisto v.
+State (originally Hussein v.
+State) and asked the court to apply the state constitutional principles in CFE to their school districts.
 They allege that their districts, which serve high percentages of disadvantaged students, have inadequate funding to provide the opportunity for a sound basic education.
-In their amended complaint, plaintiffs also complain of the state’s failure to fund their school districts even to the level of the CFE remedy.
-Hussein was brought by 101 parents and their children and 13 Small City School Districts across the state.
+Plaintiffs also complain of the state’s failure to fund their school districts to the level of the CFE remedy.
+Maisto was brought by parents and their children and Small City School Districts across the state.

 In 1993, in Campaign for Fiscal Equity (CFE) v.
-State, plaintiffs filed a complaint alleging that the 1.1 million students in New York City were not receiving the opportunity to obtain a sound basic education, based on missing resources in their schools, such as certified teachers, safe buildings, books, computers, etc., and based on test scores and graduation rates.
+State, plaintiffs filed a complaint alleging that the 1.1 million students in New York City were not receiving the “opportunity to obtain a sound basic education,” as required by the New York Constitution.
+Plaintiffs alleged, inter alia, missing resources in the schools, such as certified teachers, safe buildings, books, computers, etc., and low test scores and graduation rates.
 In 1995, the Court of Appeals found that this constituted a valid claim under the New York Constitution’s Education Article and remanded the case for trial.

 The legislature shall provide for the maintenance and support of a system of free common schools, wherein all the children of this state may be educated.”
 N.Y.
 Const. art.
 XI, § 1.